 Hull Chapter, United States.

-Research at the Department of Social Policy and Intervention, University of Oxford.
+Social Policy and Intervention, University of Oxford.

 - Other universities involved in the programme planning are University of Reading, UK; University of Illinois, Urbana-Champaign, US, Virginia Tech University, US et